xezo360hye/shell-goto/README.md

 ### Other shells

 Many shells can support Bash variant.
 If it doesn't work in your case, you can search on the internet and if you find something useful please let me know by open new issue or sending a pull request

+I'm also making the SH variant that will work everywhere so stay here for a while

 # Usage